Plantain Lovely Hash

 • 2 C baby arugula (or other fresh greens like spinach or watercress)

-• Goat feta cheese to sprinkle over
+• Feta cheese (sheep or goat a fav) to sprinkle over

 • Lemon wedges to squeeze over